GetLinkfire/PubSub.TestAssigment/README.md

 - Run MobileSubscriber
 - We should be able to write something from Publisher.exe and see it received and transformed by subscribers

-#### Note:
+#### Notes:
-Please don't make it more complex than necessary.
-We would like to see a piece of code as you would do on your normal working day.
+- Please don't make it more complex than necessary.
+- We would like to see a piece of code as you would do on your normal working day.
-Please create your own repository.
+- Please don't fork this project and create your own repository.